apache/activemq-artemis/docs/user-manual/en/stomp.md

 The payload length of Web Socket frames can vary between client implementations.
 By default the broker will accept frames with a payload length of 65,536.
-If the client needs to send payloads longer than this in a single frame this length can be adjusted by using the `stompMaxFramePayloadLength` URL parameter on the acceptor.
+If the client needs to send payloads longer than this in a single frame this length can be adjusted by using the `webSocketMaxFramePayloadLength` URL parameter on the acceptor.

 The `stomp-websockets` example shows how to configure an Apache ActiveMQ